raunak222/musicspace_aws/README.md

 - User Authentication
 - [Cloudinary](https://cloudinary.com/) is used for cloud storage.
 - [Mapbox](https://www.mapbox.com/) is used for geolocation identification.
-- [heroku](https://www.heroku.com/) is used for application deployment.
+- [AWS ElasticBeanstalk](https://aws.amazon.com/elasticbeanstalk/) is used for application deployment.
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is used for Database.
 - Website link = http://musicspace-env.eba-iuite4g8.us-east-1.elasticbeanstalk.com/